ThomasCdln/SIR_2022/README.md

 ## Setup the environment
 You first have to download the image disk of the virutal machine you have to use to run your tests.
+Here is the link to download the image disk of the VM : https://drive.google.com/file/d/136QywCd9FQvQYxnn1TT4zZpFdvSS30Jx/view?usp=sharing

 A mission planner connection list is generated in /mnt/hgfs/connect/ , our advise is to use this folder as shared folder with the host.
 Doing so will facilitate the access to the file for giving it to mission planner